You will usually be given daunorubicin during a stay in hospital. Sometimes you can have it in a chemotherapy day unit as an outpatient.

 - try to drink plenty of fluids

 Your skin may darken.
 It will return to its normal colour after you finish treatment.
-If you have had radiotherapy (either recently or in the past), the area that was treated may become red or sore.
+If you have had radiotherapy either recently or in the past, the area that was treated may change colour, or become red or sore.

 - Wear gloves to protect your nails when you are doing things in the house or garden.